ans-sigalas/full-blockchain-solidity-course-js/lesson-2/README.md

 <b>Lesson 2</b>

 Writing and deploying our first smart contract using Remix IDE.
-We first deployed it in Remix VM (London) and then we deployed it to the Goerli testnet under the contract under the following address <a href="https://goerli.etherscan.io/address/0xd2afc172673cea10edcd1b897885f40b086c77f9">0xD2AfC172673CEA10eDcd1B897885F40B086C77F9</a>.
+We first deployed the contract in Remix VM (London) and then we deployed it to the Goerli testnet under the following address <a href="https://goerli.etherscan.io/address/0xd2afc172673cea10edcd1b897885f40b086c77f9">0xD2AfC172673CEA10eDcd1B897885F40B086C77F9</a>.

 <br>
 <b>Functionality</b>